Progress for America's Children

 Ensuring strong opportunity for every child in America and protecting the vulnerable and underserved have long comprised the mission of the U.S. Department of Education.
-Nearly three-quarters of Department funds go toward three major areas: Pell Grants that help families to afford college; Title I grants that support schools in low-income communities; and aid for special-needs students that ensures all children receive the educational services they need to reach their full potential.
-The Department's Office for Civil Rights helps to ensure that students do not face discrimination.
+Nearly three-quarters of Department funds go toward three major areas: Pell Grants that help families to afford college; Title I grants that support schools in low-income communities; and aid for students with special-needs that ensures all children receive the educational services they need to reach their full potential.
+Additionally, the Department's Office for Civil Rights helps to ensure that students do not face discrimination.

-In the Obama administration's first five years, America's schools have seen significant positive change—and America's students have made gains.
-The high school graduation rate is at its highest point in 30 years, in large part due to increases in the number of African-American and Hispanic students receiving diplomas.
+In the Obama Administration's first five years, America's schools have seen significant positive change—and America's students have made gains.
+The high school graduation rate is at its highest point in history, in large part due to increases in the number of African-American and Hispanic students receiving diplomas.
 Since 2008, dropout rates are down steeply for African-American, Hispanic, and low-income young people, and college attendance by minorities has jumped sharply.
-To help more students afford college and graduate, the Obama administration has doubled federal investments in Pell Grants and college tax credits so that millions more Americans now can afford a higher education.
+To help more students afford college and graduate, the Obama Administration has doubled federal investments in Pell Grants and college tax credits so that millions more Americans now can afford a higher education.

 Despite progress, much work remains to be done.
 The President has set a goal of making America, once again, first in the world in college completion.
 Yet today, the United States ranks 12th, and students from low-income families complete college at one-seventh the rate of those from high-income families.